mossmanpete/identifi-angular/README.md

 # identifi-angular

-Angular UI that uses the Identifi API.
+Angular app that connects to the Identifi API.